-Have you noticed a change in your menstrual cycles this past year or lately and wondered if it’s just you?
-In short, it’s not.
-From longer or shorter cycles, to more cramps and heavy bleeding to heightened PMS symptoms, a substantial number of women are reporting changes in their usual menstrual cycle patterns.
-And many are wondering what’s causing their cycles to take a turn for the irregular or more uncomfortable. .
+Have you noticed a change in your menstrual cycles during the pandemic?
+From longer or shorter cycles, to more cramps and heavy bleeding to heightened PMS symptoms, a substantial number of women have reported changes in their usual menstrual cycle patterns.
+Additionally, many women have reported changes in their menstrual cycles after receiving COVID vaccines.

 The Pandemic and Menstrual Cycle Changes

-It seems like we learn something new about how the COVID-19 virus can affect us every day, but one area that’s just now coming into focus is how both the pandemic – and COVID infection itself – is affecting women's menstrual cycles.
-It all started on social media, with individuals reporting menstrual cycle irregularities and changes after having COVID-19.
+The flurry all started on social media early in the pandemic when individuals began reporting menstrual cycle irregularities and changes after having COVID-19.
 As just one example, Salon profiled Alexandra Plazas-Herrera, a woman who got COVID-19 in March of 2020 and soon after began experiencing unexpected menstrual cycle irregularities.
 During the infection itself, she had two periods in just one month, the second of which lasted two full weeks.
 Testing revealed hormone imbalances that were not there just a few months before.

-I decided to do a poll of my Instagram audience and learned that 38% of over 15,000 of those who viewed my Instagram poll have experienced menstrual cycle changes during the pandemic.
+I got super curious about what was going on among my patients and online community and decided to do a poll of my Instagram audience.
+I learned that 38% of over 15,000 of those who responded to the poll had experienced menstrual cycle changes during the pandemic.
 Of these, 56% have experienced heavier periods, 44% lighter periods, 58% have had skipped periods, and 42% have had more frequent periods.

 Stress and Our Menstrual Cycles